vishnukg/UnitTesting/presso.md

 ---

-## Characterstics of a good Unit Test
+## Characteristics of a good Unit Test

 - It should be automated and repeatable
 - It should be easy to implement